-The Echo Show 8 could well be the sweet spot for most people: you get all the power of Alexa, plus that screen, which can be used for viewing Amazon Prime Video and making video calls to friends and family, for example.
+The Echo Show 8 could well be the sweet spot for most people: You get all the power of Alexa, plus that screen, which can be used for viewing Amazon Prime Video and making video calls to friends and family.
 The sound is impressive, though other entries in this list beat it in that department.

 8. Google Nest Mini

 A small but perfectly formed smart speaker

 Digital assistant: Google Assistant | Dimensions: 98 mm (3.9 inches) by 42 mm (1.7 inches) | Audio: 360-degree sound with 40 mm driver | Display: n/a | Features: Tap to pause and play

 A smart speaker boiled down to its very essence, the Google Nest Mini brings you all the power of the Google Assistant in a small, perfectly crafted form factor – and four very nice colour options too.
 If you just want the smarts and are less bothered about the speaker, this is definitely worth considering.

 That said, the audio packs more of a punch than you might think: It's fine for listening to a couple of tracks or a podcast while you munch your breakfast or lunch, and it can fill a small room satisfactorily.
 It's not the smart speaker to pick if you want great audio fidelity, obviously, but it's not going to let you down if you ramp up the volume.
 Also, for the price, it's hard to beat.

 9. Amazon Echo Dot